By Jerry Guarino

 - - -

 Jerry Guarino’s short stories have been published by dozens of magazines in the United States, Canada, Australia and Great Britain.
-His latest book, "40 Slices of Pizza" is available on amazon.com (http://amzn.to/HYYIxv) and as a kindle ebook (http://amzn.to/HXvIV9).
+His new book, "40 Slices of Pizza" is now available on amazon.com (http://amzn.to/HYYIxv) and as a kindle ebook (http://amzn.to/HXvIV9).
 Please visit his website at http://cafestories.net